The first week of virtual schooling is done. How did D.C. do?

 Ferebee said the school system distributed laptops or tablets to 21,000 families since the pandemic shut down schools in March.
 The school system said that as students continue to enroll, schools are requesting more technology for them.
 D.C.
 Public Schools educates about 52,000 students.

 Ferebee told families that 80 percent of families logged on the first day of distance learning.
-But the school system has not released the latest enrollment numbers, so it is unclear how many non-enrolled students are missing from class rosters — and not participating in any distance learning.
+But the school system has not released the latest enrollment numbers, so it is unclear how many unenrolled students are missing from class rosters — and not participating in any distance learning.
 Teachers in younger grades said attendance has been strong, but some high school teachers said their classes are half full.

-The city’s biggest technological setback has come at the early childhood level.
-The school system had wrongly predicted that they would be able to get the youngest learners into school buildings a few days a week and did not plan to have virtual learning for them.
-When they learned that school would be all virtual in late July, they ordered iPads for thousands of students, which have not yet arrived.
+The city’s biggest technological setback has come at the early-childhood level.
+The school system had wrongly predicted it would be able to get the youngest learners into school buildings a few days a week and did not plan to have virtual learning for them.
+When officials learned that school would be all virtual in late July, they ordered iPads for thousands of students, which have not yet arrived.
 They plan to distribute them in mid-September, with many prekindergarten students starting the school year with paper packets.

 “We placed the order later than we did the other technology,” Deputy Mayor for Education Paul Kihn told residents at the town hall.
 “That is a problem of procurement.”